-Removal After the Season: The owner of an ice fishing shelter shall remove it from the ice before it becomes irretrievable at the end of the season, or by March 1.
+Removal After the Season: The owner of an ice fishing shelter shall remove it from the ice before it becomes irretrievable at the end of the season or within five days from receipt of notification from FWP to remove the shelter.
 Shelters may remain on the ice after March 1 but must be removed daily if not occupied overnight.
+Exceptions may apply to specific waterbodies, see Exceptions below.